PennyLaneAI/pennylane-lightning/doc/devices.rst

 **Markov Chain Monte Carlo sampling support:**

-The ``lightning.qubit`` device allows users to use Markov Chain Monte Carlo (MCMC) sampling method to generate samples.
-To enable MCMC sampling method for sample generation, initialize a ``lightning.qubit`` device with the ``mcmc=True`` keyword argument, as:
+The ``lightning.qubit`` device allows users to use the Markov Chain Monte Carlo (MCMC) sampling method to generate approximate samples.
+To enable the MCMC sampling method for sample generation, initialize a ``lightning.qubit`` device with the ``mcmc=True`` keyword argument, as:

 .. code-block:: python